-i.
-"The American Podiatric Medical Students' Association advocates the progression of the educational experiences and the continued advancement of the profession of podiatric medicine and surgery."
+- a.
+Composition - The American Podiatric Medical Students' Association is comprised of all podiatry students currently enrolled in a college of podiatric medicine within the United States. - b.
+Mission - "The American Podiatric Medical Students' Association advocates the progression of the educational experiences and the continued advancement of the profession of podiatric medicine and surgery." - c.
+Goals - i.

-c.
-Goals

-- i.
 APMSA will foster professionalism among all students and ensure that students are provided relevant information for entering residency and the profession of Podiatric Medicine. - ii.
 APMSA will establish effective communication within its leadership, across all student bodies, and in its liaison relationships. - iii.
 APMSA will evolve its organization and governance structure to ensure accomplishment of its mission and goals. - iv.
 APMSA will advocate for the ongoing enhancement of the educations process. - v.
-APMSA will work towards the future advancement of the profession.
+APMSA will work towards the future advancement of the profession. - d.
+Dues - i.

-d.
-Dues

-i.
 Members pay \$75 annually to APMSA as part of their tuition bill.